On the link between finite QFT and standard RG approaches: The choice of renormalization conditions

 \section{The choice of renormalization conditions}

 The difference between equations \eqref{system} with \eqref{eq:renorm betas} and what was used in \cite{Callan:1975,Mooij:2021lbc} is as follows.
-Although eqs. \eqref{system} are exactly the same as the CS equations from \cite{Callan:1975,Mooij:2021lbc} (up to notation), now all $\beta$-functions and anomalous dimensions \eqref{eq:renorm betas} explicitly include the renormalization factors $Z_{\theta}$, $Z_m$, $Z_2$, and $Z_4$, which we have introduced in a general manner.
-To find $Z_{\theta}$, $Z_m$, $Z_2$, and $Z_4$ and then $\beta$-function and anomalous dimensions in each order of perturbation theory one should stick to some renormalization scheme or conditions to define the renormalized mass and coupling constant, as well as the scale at which they are defined.
-So, in order to understand which renormalization scheme the equations \eqref{system} with \eqref{eq:renorm betas} correspond to, let us now consider the RG equation \eqref{RG}.
+Although eqs. \eqref{system} are exactly the same as the CS equations from \cite{Callan:1975,Mooij:2021lbc} (up to notation), now all $\beta$-functions and anomalous dimensions \eqref{eq:renorm betas} explicitly include the renormalization factors $\tilde{Z}_{\theta}$, $\tilde{Z}_m$, $\tilde{Z}_2$, and $\tilde{Z}_4$, which we have introduced in a general manner.
+To find these constants and then $\beta$-function and anomalous dimensions in each order of perturbation theory one should stick to some renormalization scheme or conditions to define the renormalized mass and coupling constant, as well as the scale at which they are defined.
+So, in order to understand which renormalization scheme the equations \eqref{system} with \eqref{eq:renorm betas} correspond to, let us now consider the RG equation \eqref{RG zero}.

-As mentioned in Section~\ref{sec:general}, the RG equation \eqref{RG} is written in arbitrary renormalization scheme until the renormalized mass $m(\mu)$ and coupling $\lambda(\mu)$ are defined.
+As mentioned in Section~\ref{sec:general}, the RG equation \eqref{RG zero} is written in arbitrary renormalization scheme until the renormalized mass $m(\mu)$ and coupling $\lambda(\mu)$ are defined.
 Let us define mass $m(\mu)$ and coupling $\lambda(\mu)$ through the conditions \eqref{eq:OffShell}.
-Moreover, we choose the renormalization scale such that $\mu^2 = m^2$ in \eqref{eq:OffShell mass}. \textit{This corresponds to the momentum‑subtraction scheme at zero external momenta for the coupling constant and the on‑shell scheme for the mass}.
+Moreover, we choose the renormalization scale such that $\mu^2 = m^2$ in \eqref{eq:OffShell mass}, so that we arrive to \eqref{on shell mass}. \textit{This corresponds to the momentum‑subtraction scheme at zero external momenta for the coupling constant and the on‑shell scheme for the mass}.

-We now arrive at the main point: under this choice and with $\mu^2 = m^2$, eq.~\eqref{RG} with $n=2,4$ becomes term‑by‑term \textit{equivalent} to the system \eqref{system}.\footnote{Since we find $\Bar{\Gamma}_{\theta}^{(2)}$ from equation \eqref{second CS}, then one should compare only one CS equation \eqref{new renorm CS} with RG equation \eqref{RG} with $n=2$ within chosen renormalization scheme.
-Obviously, in the case of four-point correlation function, one should compare \eqref{RG} with $n=4$ and \eqref{CS for 4}.} Indeed, consider, for example, the following term from \eqref{new renorm CS} and proceed the mentioned substitutions:
+We now arrive at the main point: under this choice and with $\mu^2 = m^2$, eq.~\eqref{RG zero} with $n=2,4$ becomes term‑by‑term \textit{equivalent} to the system \eqref{system}.\footnote{Since we find $\Gamma_{\theta}^{(2)}$ from equation \eqref{second CS}, then one should compare only one CS equation \eqref{new renorm CS} with RG equation \eqref{RG zero} with $n=2$ within chosen renormalization scheme.
+Obviously, in the case of four-point correlation function, one should compare \eqref{RG zero} with $n=4$ and \eqref{CS for 4}.} Indeed, consider, for example, the following term from \eqref{new renorm CS} and proceed the mentioned substitutions: